vpp-lang/vpp-source/README.md

 </div>

 ## Introduction
+V++ is a small static-typed interpreted language made for running small programs in a console window.

 This is the V++ interpreter from the V++ programming language package.
 In order to install the V++ Runtime Environment you must [check releases](https://github.com/VMGP/vppi/releases).
 For documentation [check the V++ wiki](https://github.com/VMGP/vppi/wiki).